Pranav379/Pranav379/README.md

-# Hey there, I'm Pranav! 👋 Here's a little bit about me:
+# Hey there, I'm Pranav! 👋

 - 🔭 I’m currently working on a project predicting weather delays for Southwest Airlines.
 - 🌱 I’m currently learning more on Neural Networks, Data Science, and AI/ML